Why might someone use donor eggs?

 Genetic screening for egg donors

-It is recommended that egg donors undergo genetic screening prior to egg donation in order to reduce the chance that offspring will be born with a genetic disorder.
+It is recommended that egg donors undergo genetic screening prior to egg donation to reduce the chance that offspring will be born with a genetic disorder.
 Even if a potential egg donor does not have any signs or symptoms of a genetic disorder, they may be a carrier of a condition.
 If the sperm provider is also a carrier of the genetic condition, the embryo is at increased risk of developing the disorder.
-Genetic conditions screened for during the egg donation process may include cystic fibrosis, spinal muscular atrophy, thalassemia, hemoglobinopathy carrier status, and fragile X syndrome carrier status; additional panethnic expanded carrier screening panels may also be performedxi

 Medical history

 The egg donor’s personal medical history and current medical state are obtained prior to egg donation, including information about the donor’s risk of infectious diseases, genetic conditions, and other disorders.
-Information about the donor’s family will also be obtained in order to assess genetic conditions that could be inherited by the offspring.xii
+Information about the donor’s family will also be obtained in order to assess genetic conditions that could be inherited by the offspring.xviii

 Psychoeducational testing

-ASRM recommends that egg donors are evaluated by a qualified mental health professional that is trained in third-party reproduction.
+The ASRM recommends that egg donors be evaluated by a qualified mental health professional that is trained in third-party reproduction.
 During the evaluation, the mental health professional will interview the egg donor and administer a standardized questionnaire to evaluate the donor’s mental and behavioral health.
 It is important that the donor fully understands the breadth of the donation process and psychological impact of donating eggs.
-This evaluation will also provide additional details of the donor’s life, including their education status, life stressors, relationships, coping skills, legal history, drug use history, and motivation to donate.xiii
+This evaluation will also provide additional details of the donor’s life, including their education status, life stressors, relationships, coping skills, legal history, drug use history, and motivation to donate.xix

 Egg donor anonymity